godotengine/godot-docs/tutorials/3d/environment_and_post_processing.rst

 Godot has two kinds of camera attributes, physical and practical.
 When using CameraAttributesPhysical instead of CameraAttributesPractical, depth of field is automatically computed from the camera attributes' focus distance, focal length, and aperture.
-In addition, Frutsum options are available.
+In addition, Frustum options are available.

 Depth of Field / Far Blur
 ~~~~~~~~~~~~~~~~~~~~~~~~~